Skip to content

 • Calendar awareness: Check economic calendars for major scheduled events

-• Signal frequency spiking: If you see 5+ signals in rapid succession alternating directions, you're likely in chop
+• Event frequency spiking: If you see 5+ events in rapid succession alternating directions, you're likely in chop

-• Timeframe comparison: If 5m shows signals but 1H doesn't, the lower timeframe is likely noise
+• Timeframe comparison: If 5m shows events but 1H doesn't, the lower timeframe is likely noise

 Remember: Pentarch doesn't "fail" in these conditionsβ€”it accurately reflects that the market itself is ambiguous or driven by non-technical factors.
 Skipping low-quality environments is as important as identifying high-quality ones.